Running on Empty (1988 film): Plot

-Parents Annie and Arthur Pope are on the run as they were responsible for the anti-war protest bombing of a napalm laboratory in 1971.
-The incident accidentally blinded and paralyzed a janitor who was not supposed to be there.
-They have been on the run ever since, relying on an underground network of supporters who help them financially.
-At the time of the incident, their son Danny was two years old.
-As the film begins, he is in his late teens, and the family, now with younger son Harry, are again relocating and assuming new identities.
+In the 1980s, Annie and Arthur Pope are a married couple who are fugitives from justice.
+They were responsible for an anti-Vietnam War protest bombing of a napalm laboratory in 1971.
+The bomb accidentally blinded and paralyzed a janitor who was not supposed to be in the building at the time.
+Rather than turn themselves in and face likely prison sentences, the Popes have been on the run ever since, relying on an underground network of supporters who help them financially.
+When the bombing occurred, their son Danny was two years old.
+As the film begins, he is seventeen, and the Pope family, now with younger son Harry, have relocated to the New Jersey town of Waterford and assumed new identities.

-Danny's overwhelming talent as a pianist catches the attention of his music teacher Mr. Phillips at school.
-The teacher begins to pry into Danny's personal life, particularly questioning why records from his previous school are unobtainable.
-While he pushes Danny to audition for Juilliard, Danny also falls in love with Lorna, the teacher's teenage daughter.
+Danny's outstanding talent as a pianist catches the attention of his high school music teacher Mr. Phillips, who pushes his prize student to audition for Juilliard.
+Phillips begins probing into the background of "Michael Manfield" (the alias being used by Danny), and questions why the young man has no academic transcripts available from a prior school.
+Meanwhile, Danny and the teacher's teenage daughter Lorna fall in love.

-As the pressure to have his own life and realize his own dreams intensifies, Danny reveals his family secret to Lorna.
-Meanwhile, Annie finds out about Danny's audition and begins to come to terms with the fact that she must let her son go and find his own way.
-This does not sit well with Arthur even as Annie risks their safety to contact her estranged father and arrange a home and life for Danny if they should decide to leave him behind.
+As the pressure to have his own independent life intensifies, Danny reveals his family secret to Lorna.
+Annie learns from Phillips about Danny's Juilliard audition.
+She too was once a promising musician, and she comes to terms with the fact that she must let her son go to pursue his dreams.
+This does not sit well with Arthur, even as Annie risks their safety to contact her estranged father about arranging a home for Danny in New York City, if the Popes should decide to leave him behind.

-When Arthur hears on the radio that one of their underground colleagues has been shot and killed running from the authorities, he realizes that it is better for his son to pursue his dreams than to continue living a dangerous life on the run from crimes for which Danny bears no responsibility.
-The family leaves Danny behind and heads off for their next identity in a new town.
+When Annie finds out the FBI is searching for one of their underground comrades, Gus Winant, as a suspect in a recent bank robbery in the area, she fears the FBI could be closing in on her and Arthur as well.
+The Popes hastily prepare to depart Waterford.
+After Arthur hears a radio news bulletin that Gus has been killed while attempting to flee from the authorities, he finally accepts that it is better for Danny to start his own life than to continue this dangerous existence on the run from a crime for which he bears no responsibility.
+And so Arthur, along with Annie and Harry, say goodbye to Danny and head off for their next identity in a new town.